taskrepo/GRM-TASK/README.md

 HOW TO START ?

-First npm install to install ndoe modules ,
+mpm install to install ndoe modules ,

-then npm run dev to start te server.
+npm run dev to start te server.